DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/view_participant_data.md

 ### Example of how statuses for participants can differ

-A provider records a participant as `training_status = active` because they're still completing training.
+The API shows a participant as `training_status = active` because they're still completing training.

 At the same time, the API records the participant as `participant_status = leaving`, with a leaving date set for the end of term.